Welcome to the section of the website where you can find out more about the Governors and the work that they do.

-You will find below a list of current and recent past members of the Governing Body.
+You will find below a list of current Governing Body.
 As well as their name you will see details of their membership including date of their appointment.
-The term of office for a governor is 4 years
+The term of office for a governor is 4 years.

 Colin Cox (Parent) from 06.05.2016 - 05.05.2020